BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Durban if I want to hit the beach and avoid the biggest crowds?
+When's the absolute best time to visit Durban if I want to enjoy the beaches without the peak season crowds?

 I'm keen to experience some authentic Durban curry.
-Any tips on where to go or what to order?
+Any tips on where to go beyond the obvious?

-Beyond the Golden Mile, what's a lesser-known spot in Durban that offers a great local vibe?
+Beyond the main beaches, what's a lesser-known spot in Durban that offers a unique experience?

 How many days do you need in Durban, South Africa?